sandialabs/wiretap/README.md

 Config File:  ./wiretap serve -f wiretap_server_1.conf
 ```

-The client's E2EE configuration will be modified, so you need to reimport it.
+The client's E2EE configuration will be modified to allow communication with the new server, so you need to reimport it.
 For example, `wg-quick down ./wiretap.conf` and `wg-quick up ./wiretap.conf`.
 If you are attaching a server directly to the client, the Relay interface will also need to be refreshed.

 Now you can use any of the server command options to deploy Wiretap to the new server.
 It will then connect to the already existing server.